naryad/clojure-twitterapi-experiments/README.md

 ## Usage

-FIXME
+1. Insert your app's conser key/secret and accesst token/secret.
+2. Run "lein uberjar" and this will generate the standalone jar in target directory.
+3. java -jar jar-file-name "query"

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015

 Distributed under the Eclipse Public License, the same as Clojure.